 Be nice.
 Or else.

-London, United Kingdom UI Designer @ Splash Damage Joined almost 4 years ago
+London, United Kingdom UI Designer @ Splash Damage Joined about 4 years ago

 Beautifully designed, well done!

 Thanks for the detailed reply, this is pretty much exactly what I was hoping to find - is the product cloud-only?
 Due to some client contractual things using cloud services generally are difficult to get approved.